Who is Mariner Finance, LLC?

 When you prepay a simple interest loan, you pay off the remaining principal balance and any accrued interest.
 Remember we said that each payment reduces the principal balance of a simple interest loan, and that interest is calculated based on the reduced principal balance?
 Well in a prepayment, the principal balance becomes $0, so the interest due next payment is $0, too.
 You’re done.
 The loan is paid off and no more interest accrues.

 When you prepay a pre-computed interest loan, you are paying off all of the “Account Balance.”
-(Remember the Account Balance has all the principal and interest on the loan added together.)
+(The Account Balance has all the principal and interest on the loan added together.)
 So when you prepay, you are entitled to a “Refund” of the interest charges that have not been “earned” by the lender – because you didn’t keep the money for as long as they thought you would when they pre-computed your interest.

-Here’s why you care.
+Here’s why you should care.
 In a pre-computed interest deal, the methods used to determine your “Refund” of unearned interest charges (including an arcane formula called “The Rule of 78s”) results in most of the interest charges being deemed “earned” very early in the loan term.

 Mariner Finance is very aggressive when it comes to loan collection.
 Mariner Finance files hundreds if not thousands of lawsuits every year to collect defaulted loans.